Paris Olympics / Free admission

 © Paris 2024

-Attend the Paris 2024 triathlon for free
+Attend the Paris 2024 para triathlon for free

 An opportunity also to do some sightseeing: the Alexandre-III bridge, Invalides, the Assemblée nationale, the Musée d’Orsay, the Grand Palais and Petit Palais, the Avenue des Champs-Élysées, the Arc de Triomphe, etc.